Fabbrizio99/internship/climdex-test.md

 ## Precipitation indices: quantity
 ### 25. R95pTOT: Annual total PRCP when RR > 95p
-the annual sum of precipitation in days where daily precipitation exceeds the 95th percentile of daily precipitation in the base period.
+The annual sum of precipitation in days where daily precipitation exceeds the 95th percentile of daily precipitation in the base period.
 ```
 r95ptot <- climdex.r95ptot(ci)
 summary(r95ptot)